op-ct/simp-packer/README.md

   settings can be seen.
 Vagrant is not easily configured to check if a vbox hostonly network exists; you will have to ensure the network exists before running `vagrant up`.
-- You can change the network name in the Vagrant file.
+- You can change the network name in the Vagrantfile.
 - The Vagrantfile does not configure the machine to _use_ its IP address.
   You can turn it on, but changing the IP address will mess up the puppet server.